Student Wellness & Health Promotion Workshops

 Wellness programming teaches you how to improve your total well-being.
 Programs are fun, informative, experiential, and interactive taught by professional health educators, Pow!
 Peer Educators, and S.O.S.
 Volunteers.
 Student Wellness & Health Promotion provides outreach programming in a variety of health-related topic areas.
 Presentations can be provided for academic classes, residence halls, fraternities/sororities, special interest groups, and athletic teams.
 Individual support and help sessions are also available by calling 831-3457 to make an appointment or email us at email@example.com.
 The table below provides a topic list.

-NOTE: The deadline to submit program requests for a program which you wish to occur during Spring 2013 is Tuesday, April 30th.
-You may, however, continue to submit program requests after that date for programs to occur during Summer or Fall 2013.
+NOTE: The deadline to submit program requests for a program which you wish to occur during Fall 2015 is Monday, November 16th.
+You may, however, continue to submit program requests after that date for programs to occur during Winter or Spring 2016.

 Request a Program Now!